eriksf/tacc-reproducible-git/docs/reproducibility.rst

 Module Learning Objectives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This module will be fully interactive.
 Participants are **strongly encouraged** to follow along on the command line.
-Access to a TACC Training VM and a `GitHub account <https://github.com/join>`_ are required.
+Access to a system with git installed (Mac/Windows/Linux/TACC system) and a `GitHub account <https://github.com/join>`_ are required.
 After completing this module, participants should be able to:

 * Describe the importance of reproducibility in Domain Sciences